regostar/flask_react_app/readme.md

 ## Overview

-The primary goal of this repository is to provide an example of how to integrate a Flask and React application using Docker, along with a fully automated CI/CD pipeline via GitHub Actions.
+The primary goal of this repository is to provide an example of how to integrate a Flask and React application using Docker and Docker Compose, along with a fully automated CI/CD pipeline via GitHub Actions.
 This setup ensures that every change is automatically tested, built, and deployed.

 ## Features

-- **Dockerized Application**: Both backend and frontend are containerized for consistency across different environments.
+- **Dockerized Application**: Supports both Docker Compose and standalone Dockerfile-based builds.
+- **Docker Compose Support**: Runs both the Flask backend and React frontend as separate services.
 - **CI/CD Pipeline**: Automated workflows using GitHub Actions manage building, testing, and deployment.
 - **Full-Stack Integration**: Seamless communication between the Flask backend and React frontend.
 - **Scalable Architecture**: Easy to extend and customize for more complex projects.